Kids Camp (ages 7-18)

-- Children and youth from Nova Scotia and PEI aged 7 to 18 diagnosed with cancer and their guest.
+- Children and youth from Nova Scotia, PEI and New Brunswick aged 7 to 18 who have cancer or who have had cancer and their guest.

 - All campers must have their immunizations up to date.

-* Applications open in February.
-Please complete the application and submit it to the Brigadoon Village office at firstname.lastname@example.org no later than August 1, 2019.
+* Applications open February 1, 2020.
+Please complete the application and submit it to the Brigadoon Village office at firstname.lastname@example.org before the July 1, 2020 deadline.

 Camp Goodtimes Kids Camp is run at Brigadoon Village which is situated in Aylesford, Nova Scotia.
 Brigadoon Village is nestled in the heart of the Annapolis Valley on the beautiful shores of Aylesford Lake with stunning amenities for campers to enjoy.